CoderHam/data-512-a2/README.md

 ## Goal of the Project

 The goal of this project is to gather and investigate a dataset of Wikipedia articles about politicians from different countries.
-The data sources are described below.
+The data sources and results are described below.

 ## Source of Data